ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 ### Part C - Post Consent Recipient to Holder
 ![Part C](/images/redirPartC.png)
 #### Steps
-This process continues from Part **B** afer a successful authentication.
+This process continues from Part **B** after a successful authentication.

 1. The user provides consent authorising the presented scopes and/or data claims.
 2. *One* of the following may occur: